On This Page:

 Why does Coralville pick up bagged leaves, instead of a leaf vacuum?

-- Fewer leaves wind up in the gutter when they are contained in yard waste bags or yard waste cans.
-Loose leaves piles at the curb blow back into yards and can clog storm drains, which blocks stormwater runoff and carries lawn pollutants into waterways.
+- The environment: Fewer leaves wind up in the gutter when they are contained in yard waste bags or yard waste cans.
+Loose leaves piled at the curb can blow back into yards, requiring re-raking—or worse yet, can clog storm drains, which blocks stormwater runoff and carries lawn pollutants into waterways.

 Brush & Tree Limbs